basiliqio/basiliq/README.md

 ## What is Basiliq

-Basiliq is a **very-very alpha** REST API data-centric server.
+Basiliq is a **very alpha** REST API data-centric server.
 It aims at reducing the time (sometimes wasted) invested in writing CRUD operations.
 It respects the established [JSON:API](https://jsonapi.org/format/) specifications.
 Written in [Rust](https://www.rust-lang.org/fr), it tries to conciliate performance with stability.

 ## Quickstart